Double-crested cormorant

 Is the cormorant population increasing or decreasing?

-How much does the cormorant eat and what do they eat?
+How much does the cormorant eat and what does it eat?

 How much of a cormorant’s diet is comprised of walleyes?

-A study of cormorant food habits on Lake Winnipegosis in Canada revealed that of 10,911 fish eaten by cormorants, only 30 were walleyes (0.20%).
-A study in Lake Oneida in New York showed that cormorant diets consisted of between three and five percent walleyes in a year, mostly eaten during the fall bird migration.
-Walleye contribution to Leech lake cormorant diets was similar to that on Lake Oneida with walleye comprising only 4.6% of the average diet.
-However, walleye composition ranged from 1.4% to 11.1% across the four years that diets were examined, and by weight this consisted primarily of age-1 and age-2 walleyes.
+A study of cormorant food habits on Lake Winnipegosis in Canada revealed that of 10,911 fish eaten by cormorants, only 30 fish were walleyes (0.20%).
+Similarly, cormorant consumption of walleye and yellow perch Lake Winnebago, WI was less than 5% by weight each year.
+A study in Lake Oneida in New York showed that walleyes comprised 3-5% of cormorant diets in a year, mostly eaten during the fall bird migration.
+Walleye contribution to Leech Lake cormorant diets was similar to that on Lake Oneida with walleye comprising only 4.6% of the average diet.
+Walleye composition ranged from 1.4% to 11.1% across the 4 years that diets were examined.
+By weight this consisted primarily of age-1 and age-2 walleyes.
 The variability in Leech Lake walleye consumption was associated with the number of small walleyes available and the presence of other alternative prey sources, particularly cisco.
-During years cisco may be more vulnerable such as during a summer kill (as occurred in 2006), predation on other species such as walleye and yellow perch was lower and total consumption was also lower.
+During years that cisco may be more vulnerable, such as during a summer kill (as occurred in 2006), predation on other species such as walleye and yellow perch was lower, as was total consumption.

 Do cormorants negatively impact fish at a population level?

-Cormorant foraging can potentially have a negative impact on recreational fishing at a localized level.
-However, such impacts are very difficult to detect and measure because of many other factors operating within the ecosystem can affect fish populations.
-Such factors include fish stocking, fishing regulation changes, exotic species introductions and population expansion, normal variability in year-class strength, predation, competition, loss of habitat caused by shoreline development, and excessive commercial and/or sport fishing pressure by people.
+Cormorant foraging can, under the right combination of circumstances, potentially have a negative impact on recreational fishing at a localized level.
+Such impacts are very difficult to detect and measure, as many factors operating within the ecosystem can affect fish populations.
+Such factors include fish stocking, fishing regulation changes, invasive species introductions and population expansion, normal variability in year-class strength, predation, competition, loss of critical habitat caused by shoreline development, and excessive commercial and/or sport fishing pressure by people.

 Fisheries biologists examined cormorant diets and re-constructed walleye year classes produced from 2000 to 2004 to see what the walleye population structure might have looked like in the absence of cormorant predation.
 This analysis indicated that the predation pressure by the expanding cormorant population could have been sufficient to impact walleye survival to older age classes.

-Cormorants commonly eat small fish under six inches in length.
+Cormorants commonly eat small fish under 6 inches in length.
 Sport fish of this size are not typically caught by anglers.
-Fish of this small size are more often eaten by predatory fish as well as waterbirds and mammals.
-A four-to six-inch long fish has a relatively low chance of growing to become a legal or desirable size for an angler because if it does not die of one cause, it will die from another.
-This is called “compensatory mortality”.
+Small-sized fish are more often eaten by predatory fish as well as waterbirds and mammals.
+A 4-to 6-inch-long fish has a relatively low chance of growing to become a legal or desirable size for an angler.
+Why?
+Because if it does not die of one cause, it will die from another.
+This is called “compensatory mortality.
 In other words, most of the fish eaten by cormorants would have probably been eaten by larger fish or other predators.
 This is common in all animal populations and this type of mortality does not decrease fish populations.

-However, if there are unusually high predation rates on a particular group of fish that reduces those year classes in an unusual manner, this is defined as additive mortality.
-This was documented at Oneida Lake in New York during the period from 1995 to 2000 for yellow perch and walleyes.
+Additive mortality occurs if there are unusually high predation or harvest rates on a particular group of fish that reduces the survival of those year classes in an unusual manner.
+High predation was documented at Oneida Lake in New York from 1995 to 2000 for yellow perch and walleyes, on Leech Lake for walleye and yellow perch during 2000-2004, and on eastern Lake Ontario, New York for smallmouth bass during the 1990’s prior to the implementation of cormorant management in 1999.

 Larger fish that are at least 12 to 14 inches long (for example, walleyes in the 3-year or greater age classes) may occasionally be taken by cormorants, but that is the exception rather than the rule.
 Excessive mortality from any cause in these older age classes becomes “additive” because such mortality can decrease the fish population if it occurs at excessive levels.